Skip to main content

 8.1Distribution of Responsibilities

-Last update: 5 February 2024
+Last update: 12 April 2024

 Responsibility at the central level – central state administration bodies

 The Ministry of Education, Research, Development, and Youth of the Slovak Republic is responsible for adult education at the national level.
+The ministry prepares legislation relevant to this area of the educational system.

 The ministry grants an educational institution accreditation for a specific educational programme based on the further education accreditation commission’s (akreditácia v oblasti celoživotného vzdelávania) opinion.
+It ensures the required quality of further vocational education and re-qualification through accreditation of educational programmes and systematic monitoring.

 People interested in further education can use the further education information system (informačný systém ďalšieho vzdelávania).
 The ministry updates the information on all educational programmes with valid accreditation regularly.
 At the same time, it also contains all necessary information and documentation for further education providers.

-The State Institute for Vocational Education is a national coordinator for the European programme of adult learning and it serves as a national support service for the Electronic platform for adult learning in Europe (EPALE).
+The State Institute for Vocational Education is the national coordinator for the European programme of adult learning and it serves as a national support service for the Electronic platform for adult learning in Europe (EPALE).
 In addition to the above, it is also the national coordination centre for the European Qualification Framework (EQF) and the National Centre for Europass.

-Offices of labour, social affairs and family (under the Ministry of Labour, Social Affairs and Family of the Slovak Republic) mediate a significant part of further vocational education and re-qualification in the form of active policies on the labour market.
+Offices of Labour, Social Affairs and Family (under the Ministry of Labour, Social Affairs and Family of the Slovak Republic) mediate a significant part of further vocational education and re-qualification in the form of active policies on the labour market.

-As far as continuous education is concerned, the content and provision of further education for specific professional staff is often the responsibility of individual ministries (for example Academy of Justice (Justičná akadémia) - Ministry of Justice (Ministerstvo spravodlivosti SR); or education of health care professionals – Ministry of Health (Ministerstvo zdravotníctva SR)).
+As far as continuous education is concerned, the content and provision of further education for specific professional staff is often the responsibility of individual ministries (for example Academy of Justice (Justičná akadémia) - Ministry of Justice (Ministerstvo spravodlivosti SR); or education of health care professionals – Ministry of Health (Ministerstvo zdravotníctva SR).

 Responsibility at the regional level – higher territorial units